JosiahBull/thinkpad_acpi/README.md

 git clone https://github.com/JosiahBull/thinkpad_acpi
 cd thinkpad_acpi
 # Copy the file for dkms
-sudo dkms cp -R . /usr/src/thinkpad_acpi-1.0
+sudo cp -R . /usr/src/thinkpad_acpi-1.0

 # Add the module to dkms
 # !!!IMPORTANT!!!
 An internet connection is required for this step!
 A script will automatically download and patch files from the linux kernel.
 See scripts/download.sh for more information.